 Throughout much of the 20th century, the United States made many attempts to outlaw or regulate certain drugs.
 As a result, some 200 separate laws address controlled substances.
 In an attempt to remedy this, Congress passed and President Richard Nixon signed the Controlled Substances Act in 1970.
 A key goal of the act: combining all prior existing federal drug laws into one single statute.

 What Does the Controlled Substances Act Do?

-Schedule 4: Ambien, Xanax, and Valium.
+- Schedule IV: Ambien, Xanax, Klonopin, Ativan, and Valium

-Schedule 5: Lyrica and cough suppressants.
+- Schedule V: Lyrica and cough suppressants with codeine

 The Drug Enforcement Administration

-Facing Drug Charges?
+Facing Drug Possession Charges?
 An Attorney Can Help

 Criminal charges under the Controlled Substances Act or state law can have significant consequences.
 A criminal record may follow you for a lifetime.
 You should consider what defenses or options may be available to you.
 An experienced criminal defense lawyer who knows drug laws can advise you about your specific situation.
 Consider talking with a qualified criminal defense attorney near you today for personalized legal advice.